 NFL Handicapping Success, Strategies and Sports Betting Stories

-NFL Handicapping – 8 Straight Winning Seasons 57.3%
+NFL Handicapping and Picks – 8 Straight Winning Seasons 57.3%.
+Underdog only Picks last 6 years 58.1% ATS.

 In 2003 I was living in Las Vegas pursuing my career in real estate over the past decade.
 I was working for home builders in what would become one of the biggest booming housing and home building markets in the country.
 I was also pursuing my passions in poker and sports, as I had been a self-handicapper and bettor since my college days at the University of Minnesota.